Hank Williams as Luke the Drifter: Reception

-Bruce Eder of AllMusic: "For those unfamiliar with them, the songs are all well-chosen and they work within the context of devotional and cautionary songs, Williams easily slipping into this mode of performance, usually with a gospel organ accompaniment and very understated steel guitar - the one mood-breaker, much closer to Williams' secular material, is the upbeat, dark-humored, almost comical 'Everything's Okay,' which basically holds that 'we're still a-livin'/so everything's okay.'"
-In his autobiography Chronicles: Volume One, Bob Dylan states: "The Luke the Drifter record, I just about wore out.
+Bruce Eder of AllMusic wrote: "for those unfamiliar with them, the songs are all well-chosen and they work within the context of devotional and cautionary songs, Williams easily slipping into this mode of performance, usually with a gospel organ accompaniment and very understated steel guitar - the one mood-breaker, much closer to Williams' secular material, is the upbeat, dark-humored, almost comical 'Everything's Okay,' which basically holds that 'we're still a-livin'/so everything's okay.'"

+In his autobiography Chronicles: Volume One, Bob Dylan stated: "the Luke the Drifter record, I just about wore out.
 That's the one where he sings and recites parables, like the Beatitudes.
 I could listen to the Luke the Drifter record all day and drift away myself, become totally convinced in the goodness of man."

 Track listing

 All tracks composed by Hank Williams; except where indicated.